 How often?
 A primary course of two vaccinations given four to six weeks apart, followed by a booster 12 months later.
 Subsequent vaccinations can be given at two yearly intervals.
 Foals will receive antibodies from their mother’s colostrum, but many are also given tetanus anti-toxin shortly after birth too.
 Vaccination for tetanus is usually started at five months old and is often given as a combination vaccine with equine flu.

-Equine vaccinations: equine herpes virus (EHV)
+Vaccinations in horses: equine herpes virus (EHV)

 What is equine herpes virus?
 There are five types of equine herpes virus, but EHV-1 and EHV-4 are the most clinically important and they are the only types which can be vaccinated against.
 EHV-1 and EHV-4 can cause a flu-like respiratory infection in horses, but may also cause abortion in pregnant mares and severe neurological disease.
 The effectiveness of the EHV vaccine against the neurological form of the disease is unclear.